Skip to main content

 AKS Automatic cluster creation

-For Namespace, select Create new and enter dev.
+For Namespace, select Create new and type dev.

 Kubernetes namespace